Matthias247/adalightserver/readme.md

 API is used which listens on the `/ws` path.
 The client application will utilize this.

-The daemon requires 2 commandline parameters:
+The daemon requires at least 3 commandline parameters:

-1. The name of the COM port which should be used to connect to Arduino
-2. The number of LEDs that the connected LED stripe provides.
-If not supplied a number of 50 LEDs will be used.
+1. The number of LEDs that the connected LED stripe provides
+2. The connection type between adalightserver and the LED Controller board.
+   Either a direct serial port connection can be used or a connection which tunnels the serial port data over TCP/IP.
+   If a direct serial port connection is used parameter 2 must be set to `serial`
+   If the serial port data should be sent over IP instead parameter 2 must be set to `ip`
+3. In case of connection type `serial` this is the name of the serialport to use, e.g. `COM3` or `/dev/ttyusb`.
+   In case of an connection over IP this is the hostname to connect to over TCP.
+4. In case of an IP connection this is the port number of the serial2ip converter.